PropTech Global Market Trends in 2026: How Technology Is Humanizing and Transforming Real Estate

 One of the most visible trends in PropTech is the rise of smart buildings.
 These buildings are equipped with sensors, data platforms, and automation systems that monitor and optimize building performance.

-The number of smart buildings worldwide is expected to exceed 115 million by 2026, supported by billions of IoT devices embedded within commercial and residential infrastructure.
+The number of smart buildings worldwide is expected to exceed 115 million by 2026 (Source: IoT Analytics, McKinsey Smart Infrastructure Reports).

 Smart buildings can automatically manage: